 “Biblical counseling” is first and always a lifestyle of wisdom and love, though there is a place to formalize your care for strugglers into a counseling ministry.
 You will discover how best to do that as you lay a careful foundation of asking good questions, thinking hard, talking honestly, and praying pointedly.

-An expanded version of this article appears in the Journal of Biblical Counseling volume 29:1 titled, “Ten Questions to Ask before Starting a Counseling Ministry in Your Church.”
+An expanded version of this article appears in the Journal of Biblical Counseling volume 29:1 and is titled, "Ten Questions to Ask before Starting a Counseling Ministry in Your Church."
+You can read it for free here.